wukong919/terraform-vcf-passwordmanagement/README.md

   account_type          = "SYSTEM"
 }
 ```
-You can see the complete example in the docs folder.
+You can see an complete example in the docs folder.